Dr. Sneha Pitre, C. Psych. (Supervised Practice)

 I have experience providing individual and group supervision to masters and doctoral students providing psychotherapy.
 Recently, I taught a Counseling Theories and Applications course in the master’s graduate program at University of Florida.
 I am a member of the editorial board for The Counseling Psychologist journal, and a member of the Ontario Psychological Association and Canadian Psychological Association.
 I am registered as a psychologist in Supervised Practice with the College of Psychologists of Ontario and provide services under the supervision of Dr. Lila Hakim, C. Psych. and Dr. Brent Mulrooney, C. Psych.

-psychology graduate students: The value of feminist and relational cultural
+graduate students: The value of feminist and relational cultural advising.
+Prevention in

 I provide trainings and presentations in areas related to multicultural considerations when working with international students, South Asian clients, relational cultural therapy, diversity and inclusion focused trainings, mental health disparities, supervision, basic and advanced counseling skills, group counseling skills, online group therapy, risk assessment, interpersonal dynamics in therapy, psychology as a career path, safe zone (lgbtqi) trainings, women issues, career development, mental health in workplace settings, training for underrepresented and minority students within psychology, and other.
 Listed below is a selection of those presentations: